 (Photo credit: Soil Association)

 Agricology has been established to share practical information about sustainable farming based on agroecological principles.
-Information included in our resource library is selected based on these principles.
 This page aims to provide information about agroecology.

 What is agroecology?

 Agroecology involves understanding ecological processes and applying these concepts to the design and management of agricultural production systems.

 “Agroecology is concerned with the maintenance of a productive agriculture that sustains yields and optimizes the use of local resources while minimizing the negative environmental and socio-economic impacts” (Miguel Altieri).